•Discoverable in the Web of Science

 •Gold open access journal – authors retain copyright and articles are freely available to a global readership immediately upon publication

-Journal of International Medical Research (JIMR) is a peer-reviewed open access journal which focuses on original medical, pre-clinical, and clinical research, reviews, preliminary and pilot studies, with every article accepted by peer review given a full technical edit to make all papers highly accessible to the international medical community.
+Journal of International Medical Research (JIMR) is a peer-reviewed open access journal which focuses on original clinical and preclinical research, systematic and perspective reviews, meta-analyses, pilot studies and case reports, with every article accepted by peer review given a full technical edit to make all papers highly accessible to the international medical community.
 The journal will be of particular interest to authors from countries where English is not the first language.
 Please see the Aims and Scope tab for further information.This journal is a member of the Committee on Publication Ethics (COPE).

 Submit your manuscript today at http://mc.manuscriptcentral.com/jimr.